Nozbe/NoOffice.org/book/office.md

 ---
-Layout: chapter
+layout: chapter
-Part: intro
+part: intro
-Title: Why might you actually need an office?
+title: Why might you actually need an office?
 ---

 ## There's a reason why business have offices, right?